balajimurugesan2016/co2emission/README.md

   2. File -> Import->project as a maven project.
   3. Once imported right click -> select run and select maven clean.
   4. Select maven install to install dependencies
-  5. Select maven
+  5. Select maven test to run the unit tests or
+  6. if you want to run the application right click and

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2OTI1NzE2MywtMTIyNTE0Mzk0OSwxOT
-Y4NzcyMzI1LC0xMTAwMzY3NDgzXX0=
+eyJoaXN0b3J5IjpbLTEzNTA4Nzk0MDcsLTEyMjUxNDM5NDksMT
+k2ODc3MjMyNSwtMTEwMDM2NzQ4M119
 -->